software-mansion-labs/cairo-compiler-workshop/README.md

 # Chapter 4: Salsa

-> Salsa is a Rust framework for writing incremental, on-demand programs -- these are programs that want to adapt to
+> Salsa is a Rust framework for writing incremental, on-demand programs—these are programs that want to adapt to
 > changes in their inputs, continuously producing a new output that is up-to-date.
 Salsa is based on the incremental
 > recompilation techniques that we built for rustc, and many (but not all) of its users are building compilers or other
 > similar tooling.
+>
+> ~Salsa Book

 > [!WARNING]
 > Cairo compiler is using Salsa `0.16.1`.
-> This version is quite old and the API has changed a lot since then.
+> This version is quite old, and the API has changed a lot since then.
 > Especially, the hosted Salsa Book is now describing the total rewrite of Salsa: Salsa 3, formerly Salsa 2022.
 >
 > You can browse the old book here: <https://github.com/salsa-rs/salsa/tree/754eea8b5f8a31b1100ba313d59e41260b494225>

 ## Key idea

-The key idea of `salsa` is that you define your program as a set of **queries**.
-Every query is used like a function `K -> V` that maps from some key of type `K` to a value of type `V`.
+> The key idea of `salsa` is that you define your program as a set of
+> **queries**.
+Every query is used like a function `K -> V` that maps from
+> some key of type `K` to a value of type `V`.
 Queries come in two basic
-varieties:
+> varieties:
+>

-- **Inputs**: the base inputs to your system.
-You can change these whenever you like.
+> - **Inputs**: the base inputs to your system.
+You can change these
+    whenever you like.
-- **Functions**: pure functions (no side effects) that transform your inputs into other values.
+> - **Functions**: pure functions (no side effects) that transform your
+    inputs into other values.
 The results of queries are memoized to avoid recomputing them a lot.
 When you make changes to the inputs, we'll figure out (fairly intelligently) when we can re-use these memoized values and when we have to recompute them.
+>
+> ~Salsa Book

 ## How to use Salsa in three easy steps

-Using Salsa is as easy as 1, 2, 3...
+> Using Salsa is as easy as 1, 2, 3...
+>

-1. Define one or more **query groups** that contain the inputs and queries you will need.
+> 1. Define one or more **query groups** that contain the inputs
+     and queries you will need.
 We'll start with one such group, but later on you can use more than one to break up your system into components (or spread your code across crates).
-2. Define the **query functions** where appropriate.
+> 2. Define the **query functions** where appropriate.
-3. Define the **database**, which contains the storage for all the inputs/queries you will be using.
+> 3. Define the **database**, which contains the storage for all
+     the inputs/queries you will be using.
 The query struct will contain the storage for all the inputs/queries and may also contain anything else that your code needs (e.g., configuration data).
+>
+> ~Salsa Book

 ## Interning